• Skip to main content

 I went for a simple sweetened whipped cream as I know from past experience that it allows the vanilla to shine through.
 The sweetness also adds flavour to the crêpe cake, which might otherwise be quite bland.

 The process of layering the two components together is very simple to do but does require a little time and patience.
-To make the process easier, I recommend using a cake turntable, ¼ measuring cup, offset spatula and kitchen blow torch.
+To make the process easier, I recommend using a cake turntable, ¼ measuring cup, offset spatula, and a kitchen blow torch.

 layering crepes with cream filling.

-• Dollop a ¼ cup of whipped cream onto the centre of the crêpe.
-Spread the whipped cream evenly across the centre, leaving a 1cm (½ inch) gap from the edge (Images 11 & 12).
+• Dollop a ¼ cup of whipped cream onto the center of the crêpe.
+Spread the whipped cream evenly across the center, leaving a 1cm (½ inch) gap from the edge (Images 11 & 12).

-• Lay another crêpe carefully over the cream and gently press (Image 13 & 14), and repeat dolloping and spreading the cream over this second crêpe.
+• Lay another crêpe carefully over the cream and gently press (Images 13 & 14), and repeat dolloping and spreading the cream over this second crêpe.

 • Repeat the process until you finish with the final crêpe.
 Do not cover this final layer in cream.
 Make sure to use the prettiest crêpes for this top layer, as it's the one that's shown.